The Careers Programme

 - An opportunity to learn about the world of work

-We use Resource Companion as our main online resource for careers.
-This is available to all our staff and students and their parents.
-Parents may access the password by following this link.
-Resource Companion has recently been updated.
-Find out how to make the most of it using the Guides below.
+We use Career Companion as our main online resource for careers.
+This is available to all our staff and students and their parents by clicking here.
+This can be accessed using the following as both the username and password: csstudent.